-Each day (in a Google Doc) students are presented with an photograph.
-Students are asked to give that photograph a 2-3 word title that demonstrates figurative language such as Alliteration, Metaphor, or Simile.
-Students are then asked in three sentences to tell a story about that picture.
+Each day students are presented with an photograph.
+Students are asked to give the photograph a 2-3 word title that demonstrates figurative language such as Alliteration, Metaphor, or Simile.
+Students are then asked to tell a story about that picture (in three sentences).

-Answers for this figurative language title and short writing activity can be anything and the entire activity might not take more than 5 minutes.
-In addition to the language component, Warm Up Activities helps gets students logged in and ready to participate more in class.
+Answers for this figurative language title and short writing activity are encouraged to be creative and the entire activity might not take more than five minutes.
+In addition to the language component, Warm Up Activities help get students logged in and ready to participate more actively in class.

 A simile is a figure of speech that directly compares two different things.
 The simile is usually in a phrase that begins with “as” or “like.”

 He is as strong as a bull. or

 A metaphor of speech in which a term or phrase is applied to something to which it is not literally applicable in order to suggest a resemblance, as in “A mighty fortress is our God.”